arthurdeschamps/kapua-iot-gateway-simulation/webapp-angular/bower_components/angular-cli/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-Please, do not open issues for the general support questions as we want to keep GitHub issues for bug reports and feature requests.
+Please, do not open issues for the general support questions as we want to keep GitHub issues for bug reports and feature topics.
 You've got much better chances of getting your question answered on [StackOverflow](https://stackoverflow.com/questions/tagged/angular-cli) where the questions should be tagged with tag `angular-cli`.

 StackOverflow is a much better place to ask questions since: